Eyra-is/Eyra/DEVELOPER.md

 * If you run into trouble getting data from phones to server (this happened with some older phones, and when server couldn't handle load), you could try making a Firebase account and submitting all the data to there aswell, you can see how we did it, you need to uncomment the `async` and `firebase` script libraries in [`index.html`](https://github.com/Eyra-is/Eyra/tree/master/Frontend/da-webapp/src/index.html) and the code at the top of [`services/delivery.service.js`](https://github.com/Eyra-is/Eyra/tree/master/Frontend/da-webapp/src/services/delivery.service.js)->`submitRecordings`.

 * You can see an example of converting data from another database/format to Eyra format in [`Backend/scripts/convert_to_eyra_database/non_eyra_data1`](https://github.com/Eyra-is/Eyra/tree/master/Backend/scripts/convert_to_eyra_database/non_eyra_data1)

+### Maintaining code

+Most of this should be self explanatory, but if you change code, remember to:

+* Change relevant comments.
+* Change relevant documentation (for example here in DEVELOPER.md and any other descriptors)
+* Rerun `doctoc --notitle DEVELOPER.md` if you modify this file. (manual for now) You can install doctoc by running `sudo npm install -g doctoc`.

 ## Quality Control (QC)